gobelinus/edx-documentation/en_us/students/source/SFD_account.rst

 Register on edX
 ******************

+To register an edX account, select **Register** on the edx.org site or in the edX mobile app.
+If you received a course invitation email message, follow the link in that message, and then complete these steps.

-Before you create, or register, an edX account, note that course team members and other learners see the name that you enter as your public username, not the full name that you enter.
+.. note:: Your username, not your full name, is used to identify you to course team members and other learners.
+Your full name is used on any certificates that you earn.
 You cannot change your public username after you register.

-To register an edX account, select **Register** on the edx.org site or in the edX mobile.
-If you received a course invitation email message, follow the link in that message, and then complete these steps.

 .. include:: ../../shared/students/Section_register_account.rst